Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: OPE Estimators and Related Techniques

-Here we define advanced OPE estimators other than the basic ones, such as DM, IPW, and DR, which we describe in Section~\ref{sec:estimators}.
+Here we define some advanced OPE estimators compared in Section~\ref{sec:benchmark_experiment}.

 \paragraph{Self-Normalized Estimators.} Self-Normalized Inverse Probability Weighting (SNIPW) is an approach to address the variance issue with the original IPW.
-It estimates the policy value by dividing the sum of weighted rewards by the sum of importance weights as:
+It estimates the policy value by dividing the sum of weighted rewards by the sum of importance weights as follows.

-SNIPW is more stable than IPW, because policy value estimated by SNIPW is bounded in the support of rewards and its conditional variance given action and context is bounded by the conditional variance of the rewards~\citep{kallus2019intrinsically}.
+SNIPW is more stable than IPW, because the policy value estimated by SNIPW is bounded in the support of rewards and its conditional variance given action and context is bounded by the conditional variance of the rewards~\citep{kallus2019intrinsically}.
 IPW does not have these properties.
 We can define Self-Normalized Doubly Robust (SNDR) in a similar manner as follows.

-\paragraph{Switch Estimators.} The DR estimator can still be subject to the variance issue, particularly when the importance weights are large due to weak overlap.
-Switch-DR aims to reduce the effect of the variance issue by using DM where importance weights are large as:
+\paragraph{Switch Estimator.} The original DR estimator can still be subject to the variance issue, particularly when the importance weights are large due to weak overlap.
+Switch-DR aims to alleviate the variance issue by using DM where the importance weights are large as: